multimodal-ai-lab/DEFAME/src/prompts/summarize_result.md

 Always adhere to the following rules:
 * Be truthful, brief and do not add any additional information besides the information in the Search Result.
-* If the Search Result doesn't contain any relevant information for the fact-checking work, simply print one word: "NONE".
+* If the Search Result doesn't contain any relevant information for the fact-checking work, simply print one word in capital letters: "NONE".
 * Keep your writing style like in the Examples 1, 2 and 3 provided to you.
 * Don't justify your summary or parts of it.